lfmunoz/documents/books/Cpp/Classes.md

 }; // NOTE: Ending semicolon is important to remember

+// Is possible to declare an array (size not known), as a private member of a class
+// and later set the size in the constructor of the class?
+// No array declarations in headers must have constant sized value.
+Use vector or a pointer.

+// The options for initializing objects bewilder even experienced C++ pro-
+// grammers.
+Here’s a general rule to make initialization simple: use braced
+// ­initializers everywhere

 // Filename: main.cpp

 // non-member or global function
 // argc - argument count
 // argv - argument of values
 void main(int argc, char* argv[]) {

+    HwProblem hw; // calls default constructor
+    // Empty set of parentheses would make of rectc a function declaration instead
+    // of an object declaration: It would be a function that takes no arguments and
+    //  returns a value of type Rectangle.
+    Rectangle rectc(); // oops, default constructor NOT called

     Generic aGeneric = new Generic(0, 0); // NOT VALID